Akuli/jou/doc/imports.md

 If you don't like this, please create an issue on GitHub to discuss it.

 Many people dislike global variables, especially when they are accessed in multiple files.
-That said, Jou lets you mark a global variable as `@public` and import it into another file, because sometimes that is the best solution.
+That said, Jou lets you decorate a global variable as `@public` and import it into another file, because sometimes that is the best solution.